zesk/build/documentation/source/tools/colors.md

 # Semantic color commands

 Color commands intended to convey status of messages.
-Try `semanticColorTest` to see all colors.
+Try `semanticColorSampleStyles` to see all colors.

 - `decorate info` - Informational messages
 - `decorate notice` - Notice messages